lleger/Rails-3-jQuery/README.md

 About
 =====
 Rails template to setup a new Rails 3 app to use the new jQuery drivers instead of the default prototype ones.
-More information is available at: http://loganleger.com/rails-3-jquery.

 How to Use - New Project
 ========================
 `rails new <appname> -m <path/to/jquery.rb>`

-**The template will ask you if you want to override :defaults and add :jquery or just do one or the other.**

 So, for example, if you make download this template in `~/Sites`:<br>
 `rails new <appname> -m ~/Sites/jquery.rb`